systemlibrary/systemlibrary-common-episerver/source/SystemLibrary.Common.Episerver/Attributes/ContentIconAttribute/_readme.md

 # Content Icon Attribute

-- Used to display one icon both on 'create new' menu in Episerver, and also in the 'page tree' menu
+- Displays icon on "New Content Dialog"
+- Displays icon in "Page Tree"

 - Uses the free icons from Font Awesome v.6